 I hold a Master degree in Mind Science and my master thesis dealt with neural correlates of the conscious and non conscious perception of emotions.
-I am currently doing my post-graduate internship at Rehabilitation Center, San Camillo Hospital where I am engaged in the assessment and rehabilitation of neuropsychological patients following focal brain lesions.
+I am currently a Neuropsychological Trainee at Molinette Hospital, where I am engaged in the assessment and rehabilitation of neuropsychological patients following focal brain lesions.

 My research interests are concerned with affective neuroscience and the clinical neuropsychology.
-I am particularly interested in the study of the neural networks for conscious and non conscious perception of emotions from facial expressions, as well as in the study of emotional processing following stroke.
+I am particularly interested in the study of the neural networks for conscious and non conscious perception of emotions in healthy and clinical population.
+I combine psychophysics and psychophysiology measures (Eyetracker).

 Carlos Andrés Méndez Guerrero, Post-doc